MarcoMartins86/CDRSandbox/README.md

 ### 6. Using CsvHelper library to parse the CDR file
 Why reinvent the wheel?
 This library looks like it is well maintained and performant and does what we need.

+### 7. ClickHouse.Client library to handle Clickhouse data communication
+This library is a ADO.NET client for ClickHouse and at first glance, seems to be the best one out there.
+The bulk insertion seems to be very well implemented.